 - 1. Tenant has ten days after execution of the judgment for possession to claim his/her property.
 After expiration of the ten day period, the LL may dispose of the property.
 If the LL wishes to sell the property, he/she must give the tenant 7 days notice of the sale.
-The tenant can claim the property up to the day of the sale. - a) Presumption Of abandonment arises 10 days after LL posts notice of suspected abandonment inside and outside the premises if T does not respond and the paid rental period has expired. - b) Abandoned Property If the property left on the premises at the time of execution is worth less than \$100, it is deemed abandoned 5 days after execution and can be disposed of by the LL.
+The tenant can claim the property up to the day of the sale. - a) Presumption Of abandonment arises 10 days after LL posts notice of suspected abandonment inside and outside the premises if T does not respond and the paid rental period has expired. - b) Abandoned Property If the property left on the premises at the time of execution is worth less than \$100, it is

-- c) Less than \$500 may be delivered to a qualified non-profit if the organization agrees to identify and separately store it for 30 days, releasing it to the T without charge during that time.
-LL must post a notice on the premises if she/he elects this method. - d) Manufactured homes A T leasing the space for a manufactured home with a current value in excess of \$500 shall have 21 days instead of 10 after the LL receives a writ of possession to remove the manufactured home and any personal property within.
+- deemed abandoned 5 days after execution and can be disposed of by the LL. - c) Less than \$500 may be delivered to a qualified non-profit if the organization agrees to identify and separately store it for 30 days, releasing it to the T without charge during that time.
+LL must post a notice on the premises if she/he elects this method. - d) Manufactured homes Those who lease the space for a manufactured home with a current value in excess of \$500 shall have 21 days instead of 10 after the LL receives a writ of possession to remove the manufactured home and any personal property within.
 LL may sell the property after the lien has attached.
+(To be covered under this statute, a manufactured home must have a current value in excess of \$500.)